quickmodel/quick-model-docs/docs/godot/libraries-and-categories.md

 ![Libraries and categories](./img/librariesAndCategories.png)

 ## How to add library
-Click +-button next to the library selector, type a name for the library and click **Create**.
+Click the +-button next to the library selector, type a name for the library and click **Create**.

 ## How to add category
-Click +-button next to the category selector, type a name for the category and click **Create**.
+Click the +-button next to the category selector, type a name for the category and click **Create**.

 ## How to edit/remove library/category
 Click the pencil icon (to edit) or the trash can icon (to remove) a library or category.